 The government intends that the user friendly format will make planning guidance more accessible and will make it easier to keep up to date.

-How to set up a neighbourhood forum: Putting the pieces together.
+How to set up a neighbourhood forum or designate a neighbourhood area.

 Locality have prepared a “road map” guide to assist groups in developing neighbourhood plans, including:

 - Learning about each of the stages and activities required to produce a neighbourhood plan

 - Understanding when and how to designate a neighbourhood area, neighbourhood forum, when to submit your plan to the local planning authority, what is required for examination and referendum

 - Understanding what needs to be done once the plan comes into force.